g-temple/Lights-out/README.md

 2) What is the minimal number of moves need- ed to achieve the light state from part 1?
-3) Determine the answers to analogous questions for the  ́  ́n n n cube.
+3) Determine the answers to analogous questions for the n x n x n cube.

 Play here: https://g-temple.github.io/Lights-out/